Graduate Intelligence and Analysis (ISSA) Course Descriptions

 6381 Special Topics (3-0).
 A course in selected intelligence topics.
 May be repeated once for credit when topics vary.

 6699 Thesis.
-A total of six hours is required for thesis.
-Students have the option of enrolling is ISSA 6699 for one semester or ISSA 6399 for two separate semester/terms in order to fulfill the six-hour thesis requirement.
+A total of six semester hours are required for thesis credit.
+Students have the option of enrolling in either ISSA 6399 (twice) or ISSA 6699 once to fulfill the six semester hour thesis requirement.